Tasnuva Mahjabin, Working in conjunction with Dr. Grady and Dr. Alfonso Mejia

 Prior to joining PSU, Dr. Grady worked in various environmental policy roles for the U.S. House of Representatives, the U.S. Department of Energy, and the U.S. Department of State.
 In these roles, she worked on a myriad of issues including water & energy, agriculture, air quality, budget & appropriations, international development, and diplomatic engagement.
 Most recently, Dr. Grady spent two years on the U.S. State Department negotiating team for the Montreal Protocol Treaty and it’s recently adopted Kigali Amendment.

-Education: Ph.D. in Civil and Environmental Engineering, Purdue University; M.S. in Agricultural and Biological Engineering, Purdue University, Bachelors in Science and Technology Studies, Virginia Tech.
+Education: Ph.D. in Civil and Environmental Engineering, Purdue University; M.S. in Agricultural and Biological Engineering, Purdue University, Bachelors in Science and Technology Studies (Humanities, Science, and the Environment), Virginia Tech.

 *Current and prospective undergraduate and graduate students are encouraged to contact Dr. Grady to inquire about available positions.